-You can change your party affiliation by filling out a new voter registration form at the Town Clerk’s office, using a mail-in voter registration form or online via the Secretary of States Website..
+You can change your party affiliation by filling out a new voter registration form at the Town Clerk’s office, using a mail-in voter registration form or online via the Secretary of State website.

 Local Elections for Town Offices

-Town elections are always held the second Tuesday after the Second Monday in May.
+Town elections are always held on the Tuesday after the Second Monday in May.

 Other Election Questions

 Please check the Secretary of State website.
 All rules for Town Clerks regarding elections are issued from the Secretary of State.